TheMysticSword/MysticsItems/README.md

 If you want to add Mystic's Items support for your own mod, read [this document](https://github.com/TheMysticSword/MysticsItems/blob/main/FORMODDERS.md).

 ### Languages
 The mod is available in English, Russian, French, Spanish, Simplified Chinese and Portuguese.
-Turkish translation will be brought back in the future.

 ### Donations
 The credits section below includes some of the team members' personal donation links.